-You have the right to keep the original of your personal documents, including passport, visa and employment contract.
-Employers in Saudi Arabia often insist on keeping their employees' passports.
+- You have the right to keep the original of your personal documents with you, including passport, visa and employment contract.
+Employers in the UAE often insist on keeping their employees' passports.
 This is especially the case for workers in the labour category.
-Because these documents are important to your coming and going, make sure to keep a photocopy of all these documents with your family back home as well as with you in Saudi Arabia.
-If you have a phone that takes photos, you can also take pictures of all your documents in case your hard copies are lost.
-It is important that you keep the copy of your residence permit (iqama) with you whenever you go out at some public place or travel within Saudi Arabia.
-It is your legal identity card there.
+Because these documents are important to you, make sure to keep a photocopy of all these documents with your family back home as well as with you in the UAE.
+If you have a telephone that takes photos, you should also take pictures of all your documents in case your paper copies are lost or damaged. - In the UAE, you should be given an Emirates identity card and a labour card.
+Always keep the Emirates identity card on you when you go to a public place or travel within the UAE.
+It is your legal identity information document and is thus important for you.

 Your working hours are regulated, and you have the right to overtime compensation.
-A work day consists of eight working hours, and a work week is 48 hours (unless you have signed a contract stating something different).
-This applies to all months of the year except the month of Ramadan when actual working hours are not to exceed six hours a day or 36 hours a week, exclusive of the intervals reserved for prayer, rest and meals.
-However, any clause for the overtime rate that you agreed to in your contract (by signing the contract) will prevail.
+A workday consists of eight working hours, and a workweek is 48 hours (unless you have signed a contract stating something different).
+This applies to all months of the year except the month of Ramadan when actual working hours are not to exceed six hours a day or 36 hours a week, excluding the time reserved for prayer, rest and meals.
+However, the working hours may be increased to nine hours per day for persons employed in trades, hotels, cafeterias and as guards.
+Persons who hold executive or administration positions are expected to work long hours without overtime pay.
+Any clause for the overtime rate that you agreed to in your contract (by signing the contract) will prevail.
 So be careful!

-- If you work for additional work hours, then you are entitled to overtime payment of the normal hourly wage plus 50 per cent per hour beyond the regular eight-hour day. - If you work on a rest day or on a feast day, your employer must pay you the wages for the regular or additional work hours.

-You have the right to refuse overtime work.
-The maximum working time is 48 hours per week.
-If you agree to work more than the normal working hours, you employer is required to pay you overtime (the normal hourly wage plus 50% for each extra hour; but total working time should not exceed 11 hours per day).
+- If you work for additional work hours, then you are entitled to overtime payment of the normal hourly wage plus not less than 25% per hour.
+However, if your overwork time falls between the hours of 9 pm and 4 am, you are entitled to the wage of the normal work hour plus not less than 50% per hour. - If you work on a rest day or on a feast day, your employer must pay you the wages for the regular or additional work hours plus 50%.
+However, employees cannot be asked to work for two consecutive rest days unless their wages are calculated on the daily basis. - You have the right to refuse overtime work.
+A workday is eight hours and a workweek is 48 hours.
+If you agree to work more than the normal working hours, your employer is required to pay you overtime (normal working hours pay plus additional 25% of the basic wage; if you working overtime between 9 pm and 6 am, you are entitled to normal working hours pay plus an additional 50% of your basic wage).
+During Ramadan, normal working hours are reduced by two hours.

-You have the right to rest time of at least 30 minutes after no more than five consecutive hours of work.
+You have the right to rest time after no more than five consecutive hours of work.
+Rest time and meal breaks are not calculated in working hours.

 You have the right to working days off.
-If you have completed one year in service of the employer, you are entitled to an annual vacation of 21 days, with full wages payable in advance.
-After five years of service, the number of annual leave days increase up to 30 days.
+If you have completed one year in service with the employer, you are entitled to an annual vacation (holiday leave) of 30 days with full wages payable in advance.